berops/claudie/docs/config/config.md

   | errorMessage | string              | Error message from error encountered during execution |

 ## Project
-Project represents desired state of the manifest and current state of the manifest
+Project represents the desired state of the manifest and the current state of the manifest.

   | Name                 | Type                        | Description                  |
   | -------------------- | --------------------------- | ---------------------------- |